core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 YANG data templates SHOULD be encoded using the encoding rules of a collection as defined in {{container}}.

+Just like YANG containers, YANG data templates can be encoded using either SIDs or names.

 Definition example from [I-D.ietf-core-comi]:

 ~~~~ yang